 - Incorporate distractions.
 Finding a soothing activity for the older adult to engage in could be enough of a distraction to permit you a short period of respite.
 Try repetitive tasks, such as sorting silverware or nuts and bolts, folding napkins, filing papers, or anything else that is safe and of interest to your senior loved one.

 - Refrain from conflict.
 Your senior loved one could become combative or angry in an effort to express his/her concern with being alone.
 Regardless of what he or she may say, it is important that you refrain from quarreling with or correcting the senior.
 An appropriate response is to validate the senior’s feelings (“I can see you’re feeling upset,”) and refocus the conversation to a much more pleasant topic (“Would you want to try a piece of the banana bread we made earlier today?”)

 - Clarify the separation period.
 Because the sense of time is frequently lost in those diagnosed with Alzheimer’s, telling a senior loved one you will just be away for a moment may not mean very much.
 Try using a standard wind-up kitchen timer for brief separations.
 Set the timer for the amount of time you’ll be away and ask your loved one to hold onto it, explaining that when it rings, you’ll be back.

 If you or a loved one needs help related to dementia, Jewish Family Services in Los Angeles, CA can help!
-Engage the services of a highly trained dementia agency caregiver who comprehends the nuances of dementia and can implement creative strategies such as these to help restore peace to both you and the senior you love.
-The dementia caregivers at JFS Care, leading providers of dementia home care in Los Angeles and surrounding communities, are fully trained and available to fill in whenever you need a helping hand.
+Engage the services of a highly trained dementia caregiver who comprehends the nuances of dementia and can implement creative strategies such as these to help restore peace to both you and the senior you love.
+The dementia caregivers at JFS Care, the Los Angeles, CA senior care experts, are fully trained and available to fill in whenever you need a helping hand.
 Call us at 213-383-2273 for a complimentary in-home assessment to learn more about various strategies for dementia care.
 See our full California service area.